skydave/sandbox/readme.txt

 -run strange attractor
-	->use grid to have uniform distribution of particles -randomly select particles, scale them up and lower density value ->these particles will be rendered as traditional billboards (using a smoke like texture)
+	->use grid to have uniform distribution of particles ->refactor so that we can control the number of particles more easily -randomly select particles, scale them up and lower density value ->these particles will be rendered as traditional billboards (using a smoke like texture)
 ---- this should give a volume like nebulae ----